ksravikumar2005/scenarios/MongoDB-On-Docker/My-First-MongoDB-Pod/step2.md

-# Create a PersistentVolume Claim to use the previously created PersistentVolume

 View the PersistentVolumeClaim definition and you will see that the previously created PersistentVolume is selected for this claim using the "selector"
 `cat mongodb-datadb-pvc.yaml`{{execute}}